Salmon4/RockBall/README.md

   - Qiong: Worked with Aditi on a ball subclass that moves in a circle and bounces off of walls.

 5/12/19
-  - Justin: Move loadImages from constructors to setup for rock & livingRock
+  - Justin: Move loadImages from constructors to setup for rock & livingRock, updated rock images to transparent ones